cloudevents/sdk-java/http/vertx/README.md

-# HTTP Transport Util for Eclipse Vert.x
+# HTTP Transport for Eclipse Vert.x

 For Maven based projects, use the following to configure the CloudEvents Vertx HTTP Transport: